ktbaek/Excess-deaths-Denmark/README.md

 In order to calculate excess deaths-rates during the Covid-19 pandemic, a baseline defining the normal death rate must be established against which the death rates during 2020-22 is compared.
-I used two different time periods to establish baselines, a 10-year period from 2010-2019 and 5-year period from 2015-19.
+I used two different reference periods to establish baselines, a 10-year period from 2010 to 2019 and 5-year period from 2015 to 2019.
 To establish baselines, I used linear regressions.

-Figure @ref(fig:linear-baselines-10y-sex) shows the quarterly death rates for each group from 2010-2022 Q3.
-First off, note the decreasing trend in death rates for the age groups 10-89, which is particularly striking for the middle age groups (40-59).
+The figure below shows the quarterly death rates for each group from 2010-2022 Q3.
 For most age groups, the 2010-19 baseline describes the death-rate trend very well.
-For the age group 70-79, however, it looks like the decreasing trend from 2010 to 2019 may be flattening towards the end of the period, highlighting the importance of baseline choice (as shown in Figure
-@ref(fig:excess-both-bases-age-sex) the choice for this age group has a large impact).
+For the age group 70-79, however, it looks like the decreasing trend from 2010 to 2019 may be flattening towards the end of the period, highlighting the importance of baseline choice (as shown in Figure @ref(fig:excess-both-bases-age-sex) the choice for this age group has a large impact).
 For the males in the age-groups 10-19 and 30-39, the two baselines differ greatly, which may be caused by a combination of large variation and outliers skewing the 2015-19 baselines.
 These groups, however, only contribute little to the overall excess death rate.

 ![**Death rates and baselines.** Quarterly death rates (deaths per 1000 people) for each age and sex group from 2010 to 2022 Q3 (colored lines).